 - Would you want to complete this assignment?

 The next time you're out driving, shopping, or doing other everyday tasks, be aware of all the ways your content is represented in consumer products and services.
 For example, if your students are learning to weigh, measure, or convert, consider having them measure ingredients in a product and create a fictitious nutrition label -- the project requires students to perform and apply skills, ties the skill to the real world, and provides opportunities to be creative (design and layout).
 Other projects may include a "show and tell" segment in the style of a TV talk show.

 Step 3: Build base knowledge in the arts.

 A little bit of knowledge goes a long way in the arts.
 Start by exploring the basics of performance arts (radio, theater, dance, music) and visual arts (painting, drawing, sculpting, photography).
 Although it seems like a lot to learn, great websites and apps are out there to help anyone build a working knowledge of basic artistic properties.
 Here are a few examples:

-Google Art Project: Trying to narrow down art is an exhausting process, but the Google Art Project makes searching for a specific medium or artist very easy.
+Google Art Project (Editor's Note: This product is no longer available.): Trying to narrow down art is an exhausting process, but the Google Art Project makes searching for a specific medium or artist very easy.
 You can even search specific museum collections, although I suggest that such a broad search be avoided -- unless, of course, you know you're interested in, say, the American Ballet Theatre.